 The tariff provisions proposed herein will enable Transwestern to meet growing demand for forward start options on transportation capacity.
 As the Commission has acknowledged, the pipeline industry must accommodate changes in the marketplace.
 In today's rapidly changing natural gas market, there is a growing need for both the flexibility and certainty associated with transportation capacity options.
 Shippers on Transwestern have specifically requested options on firm capacity.
-The availability of options on Transwestern will provide shippers with more choices with respect to transportation needs planning.
-For example, for an option payment to Transwestern, Shippers can secure the right to call on capacity in the future at a set price.
+The availability of options on Transwestern will provide shippers with more choices with respect to planning transportation needs.
+For example, for an option payment to Transwestern, a Counterparty can secure the right to call on capacity in the future at a set price.
 End-users planning new facilities or an expansion of existing facilities could purchase a capacity call option from Transwestern and hold it as security pending the construction of their facilities without the attendant risk or carrying cost of an executed contract for the underlying transportation capacity.
 The certainty of transmission capacity is often a pivotal consideration in securing non-recourse financing at competitive rates.
-Conversely, end-users anticipating a decline in demand for goods or services, or a possible consolidation of operations to another location, could buy a put option from Transwestern that allows it to relinquish unneeded capacity.
+Conversely, an end-user anticipating a decline in demand for goods or services, or a possible consolidation of operations to another location, could buy a put option from Transwestern that allows it to relinquish unneeded capacity.

 In addition to the aforementioned customer benefits, transportation options will provide an additional means to address costs absorbed by Transwestern under the terms of its Global Settlement in Docket Nos.
 RP95-271-000, et seq.
 Under the Global Settlement, Transwestern agreed to absorb a significant portion of the costs associated with Southern California Gas Company's turnback of approximately 450,000 Dth/day of capacity.
 Transwestern assumed more than 50 percent of the risk of recovery of such costs, and this percentage will increase to 100 percent in November 2001.
 The ability to offer transportation options may help Transwestern to mitigate some of the costs of the turnback.

 Transwestern recognizes that the Commission has in the past articulated a policy against reserving firm capacity for a shipper at a future date without requiring the shipper to pay a reservation charge for that capacity shortly after the transportation contract is executed.
 The Commission's concern has been that such reservation of capacity might tie up long-term firm transportation service to the disadvantage of other shippers, and that the capacity might not be available to shippers that place the highest value on the capacity.
+Transwestern's options proposal addresses the Commission's concerns about reserving capacity for shippers, and will benefit shippers as described herein.
+Therefore an exception to the Commission's general policy on reservation of capacity would be appropriate in this case.
 As previously stated, there is a growing market for the ability to pay an option fee for the right to obtain capacity in the future.
 Transwestern's proposed tariff provisions are designed to meet this demand by making options available on a non-discriminatory basis.
 Options will be posted and made available to all shippers on its internet and/or EBB site, and will be purchased and sold through a fully transparent open bidding process.
 The open bidding process will provide an opportunity for all interested parties to participate and will help ensure that the options are purchased or sold by those parties that place the highest value on the relevant capacity.

 [add usual cover letter provisions such as waivers, service, etc.]